Code of Princess: Development

-It has been noted that the game looks and plays very similar to the Sega Saturn title Guardian Heroes.
+The game plays very similar to the Sega Saturn title Guardian Heroes.
 Guardian Heroes' director and character designer Tetsuhiko Kikuchi and lead programmer Masaki Ukyo worked on Code of Princess.
 Both of them served as contractors for the title.

 Atlus USA provided a full localization for the North American release on the Nintendo 3DS, including English voice acting.
 Agatsuma Entertainment adopted this localization for the PAL region release.
-Albeit the PC version of the game was released worldwide, the game's new publisher Degica failed to provide a full English localization, only translating text and menus whilst retaining the original Japanese vocalization, making the English vocalization exclusive to the Nintendo 3DS version.
+Albeit the PC version of the game was released worldwide, the game's new publisher Degica did not retain the english voice-acting, keeping only the translated text from the original 3DS version.

 Reception

 Code of Princess and its enhanced port, Code of Princess EX, garnered "mixed or average" reviews according to review aggregator site Metacritic.

 Legacy

 In 2013, the team behind the first game has expressed interest in developing a sequel to the game for PlayStation 4 and Xbox One.

 Solange, Ali, Liongate and Master T all appear as playable characters in the 2018 crossover fighting game Blade Strangers.
 Solange also appears as a playable character in the 2019 puzzle game Crystal Crisis.